 - 5.13 Transport and connectivity through the area is important for the future of Belmont Rural.
-The area is in an excellent position with good roads, footpaths and cycle ways for easy access to Hereford City whilst at the same time retaining its own identity and maintaining strong linkages to the surrounding rural area.
-It is key that the area takes advantage of future strategic improvements such as the Western Relief Road. - 5.14 Smaller initiatives such as enhancement to footpaths and cycle ways are of equal importance.
+The area is in an excellent position with good roads, foot and cycle access close to Hereford City whilst at the same time has its own identity and strong linkages to the surrounding rural areas.
+It is key that the area takes advantage of future strategic improvements such as a the Western Relief Road. - 5.14 Smaller initiatives such as enhancement to foothpaths and cycleways, are of equal importance.
 Working with Herefordshire Council and organisations such as Sustrans4.

-Figure 7 - Hereford Key Diagram
+Figure 7: Hereford Key Diagram